BjarneHelgesen/PythonCourse/exercises.md

 ```

 ## Lesson 5
+Modify lesson1.py to use an Abstract Base Class to enforce that all shapes have area() and circumference() methods.

-Modify Lesson 5b to make an objecet for the the rectangle.
+Modify Lesson 5b to make an object for the the rectangle so the main loop has less knowledge about implementation details.